hemanthkumargr/docs/appendix/Braintree-Environment-Setup.md

+> Note: Broadleaf Commerce currently offers integration with Braintree through a commercial integration module.
+To obtain this third party integration or if you have any questions about this module, please contact us at info@broadleafcommerce.org

 ## Prerequisites

 - Users must establish their own sandbox accounts with Braintree in order to use the BroadleafCommerce Braintree payment functionality in a test environment.
 This can be done here: https://www.braintreepayments.com/get-started